Farm hired back all its laid-off workers with ice cream truck style delivery service

 They opened a farm stand, and then revved up “Mabel.”
 By selling his produce fresh off the farm, Skokan said he was able to sell as much food as he usually moved through his restaurants.
 In a way, they were staying afloat.

 “I was able to start grabbing the employees that I had laid off and bring them all in,” said Skokan.
-“Instead of the sommelier, you drive a tractor, or Mabel."
+“Instead of the sommelier, you drive a tractor, or Mabel,” he said.

 With his employees taking on new roles, the farm is reaching more people than ever before.